Jan-M/rust-cstar-server/README.rst

 Build a Rust implementation of the Cassandra Server API to be able to speak to the CQL native v5 protocol.

+We have learned in the past that e.g. the existing Java MongoDB API implementation can be quite helpful for migrations and custom tooling.

+Similar believe exists that an empty implementation of the API/Protocal can be useful.

 Reasoning
 =========